NLCR/CZIDLO/README.md

 1. Use script `updateDatabase_4.3_to_4.4-4.5.sql`.
 Be sure to run this script as user that has all necessary rights (creating, deleting and updating databases, indexes, views, functions, triggers).
 Typically something like this: `psql czidlo_core czidlo_user <./updateDatabase_4.3_to_4.4-4.5.sql` with czidlo_core being name of database and czidlo_user being user that is owner of the database.
 There is significantly less data processing compared to 4.2.2->4.3 database upgrade.
 Upgrading database with 1 mil digital documents shouldn't last more than few seconds.
+2. Proceed as described in "Upgrade from version 4.6" section of this document.

 #### Process database ####